accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/notes-de-revision.md

 The glossary entry [Control (moving or blinking content)](glossaire.html#control-moving-or-blinking-content) has been modified to:
 - move note 3 as a special case of [criterion 13.8](/en/raweb1.1/criteres.html#crit-13-8);
-- revise note 2 describing a example of non-compliance to make it more explicit.
+- revise note 2 describing an example of non-compliance to make it more explicit.

-##### In RAWeb1
+##### In RAWeb&nbsp;1

 <blockquote>